jotafauzanh/scalabe-coupon-excercise/README.md

 ### Flash Sale Scenario

-After running docker compose, open localhost:8089.
+After running `docker-compose up --build` and waiting for everything to load, open localhost:8089.
 The tests are already setup, you'd only need to press "START".

 You can see the test running on both the web ui and docker compose CLI.